lidulyan/Stepwise-Lasso-Ridge/README.md

 # perform_regression_permute
 What does the function do?
+1. Does perform_regression function
-Repeats perform_regression function N times with different splits by varying the seed
+2. Repeates it N times with different splits by varying the seed

 INPUT
 1. mydtt - is the data